kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![The blue car](../../content/images/the-blue-car.png)

-- As I turn into the road of my apartment block, the car slowly follows along beside me.
+- As I turn into the road of my apartment block, the car follows slowly along beside me.
 - As I'm opening the gate, the car drives slowly past.
 - I look and I see the trumpet teacher is driving the car.
 - He looks at me.
-- I have no idea why he does this.
+- I have no idea why he has done this.
 - This blue Fiat Doblo often features in the stalking from now on.
 - I saw [Ana in it](november.md#ana-in-the-blue-van) a month later in a most bizarre scenario.
 - I guess the trumpet teacher was showing me the car so I'd recognize it again when I saw it.
-- Also, online chatter was suggesting that the Cano Lopez family had paid for his work torturing me with this car.
-It certainly was a better one than the Peugeot he'd been driving before.
-Although probably none of these cars are his own which I expect to be fast, expensive, and new.
+- Also, online hacker-chatter was suggesting that the Cano Lopez family had paid for his work torturing me with this car.
+- It was certainly a better one than the Peugeot I'd seen him driving before on [various occasions](june.md#the-trumpet-teacher-and-the-doctor-joan-drive-past-me).
+- Although probably none of these cars are his own car; I expect it is rather fast, expensive, and new.

 !!! info
     - Hopefully it's now extremely clear that the evil people in Dénia know exactly where I am at any time.